 - How Should We Interpret Jesus’ Silence About Homosexuality?

 - Does “Love Your Neighbor” Mean Jesus Affirmed “Gay Love”?

 - Why It’s Wrong to Say Jesus Said Nothing About Homosexuality

-- Conclusions: Was (and Is) Jesus Okay With Homosexuality?
+- Historical Conclusions: Was Jesus Okay With Homosexuality?

 Arguments from silence can be powerful.
 A famous example comes from the Sherlock Holmes short story “The Adventure of Silver Blaze.”
 Here is some dialogue that shows how silence helped Holmes solve a mystery:

 Gregory (Scotland Yard detective): “Is there any other point to which you would wish to draw my attention?”

 Holmes: “To the curious incident of the dog in the night-time.”